Robert Hurd: Life

 He was an early member of the National Trust for Scotland and author of one of its first major publications, Scotland Under Trust (1938).
 In the same year he began campaigning to save historic buildings, his first coup being to temporarily rescue Tailors Hall on the Cowgate from demolition.
-He also had an active interest in the arts and served as president of the Saltire Society and on a number of Edinburgh International Festival committees.

-As an ironic twist, although Hurd was declared unfit for overseas service he served as an officer in the Royal Engineers (1940–46) and was put in charge of removing Edinburgh’s cast-iron railings for the war effort.
+Although Hurd was declared unfit for overseas service, he served as an officer in the Royal Engineers (1940–46) and was put in charge of removing Edinburgh's cast-iron railings for the war effort.
 During this time he also became president of the Saltire Society, a role he continued until 1948.
+In 1946, he chaired a Saltire Society Committee which made recommendations on the future of Scottish broadcasting.
+He took an active interest in the arts in general and served on a number of Edinburgh International Festival committees.
 He also served on the Councils of the Edinburgh Architectural Association and the Edinburgh Film Guild.
 Politically, he was a Scottish nationalist.

 Work

 In 1932 he went into partnership with Norman Neil (b.
-1899) who was deeply influenced by German and Scandinavian architecture.
+1899), who was deeply influenced by German and Scandinavian architecture.
 Hurd himself quickly developed a love of conservation but also displayed a commitment to the modern in several projects.

 Early projects included the rebuilding of Eaglescarnie, near Haddington and the restoration of Acheson House in Edinburgh.
 He restored Lambs House in Leith and Hamilton House in East Lothian in 1937.
 His firm also undertook work in Old Aberdeen and in the West Highlands.
-During the Second World War, Hurd worked with fellow architect Alan Reiach on a book for the Saltire Society entitled Building Scotland - Past and Future, a pictorial appeal for post-war Scotland to be planned and designed bravely.
-In 1952 he received a major commission to replan and rebuild Edinburgh’s Canongate, largely demolishing buildings and setting back the rebuilt facades to a new wider and straighter building line.
+During the Second World War, Hurd worked with fellow architect Alan Reiach on a book for the Saltire Society entitled Building Scotland – Past and Future, a pictorial appeal for post-war Scotland to be planned and designed bravely.
+In 1952 he received a major commission to replan and rebuild Edinburgh's Canongate, largely demolishing buildings and setting back the rebuilt facades to a new wider and straighter building line.
 Less care was taken over the rear elevations.
 The scale of the work required him to take on Ian Begg as a junior partner in 1953.
 He campaigned against the loss of George Square and in 1959 he was commissioned to restore the west side for University use.
 He was strongly interested in the arts and also helped found the Scottish Georgian Society, was an advisor to the BBC in Scotland, and helped to set up the Edinburgh Festival.
 His only noteworthy project of contemporary rather than historic idiom is a scheme of modernist flats at Ravelston Gardens, Edinburgh.

 Hurd's passion for housing which took account of Scottish tradition and fitted the Scottish landscape led in 1937 to the foundation of the Saltire Society housing awards which continue today.